SciNim/numericalnim/README.md

 # NumNim
-A collection of numerical methods written in Nim, with Python wrapper
+A collection of numerical methods written in Nim.